richblack/whisper_transcript_tc/README_EN.md

 You can then download the file and do further processing, such as deleting unnecessary parts, adding paragraphs, or adding periods or exclamation marks.

-## Usage
+## Usage Instructions

-* Download the Whisper_TraditionalChinese.ipynb file, which is a Jupyter Notebook format
+* Download all the files.
+The main program is "Whisper_TraditionalChinese.ipynb", which is in JupyterNotebook format.
-* Using it locally
+* Using it locally:
-  * Install Anaconda and you can use JupyterLab
+  * After installing Anaconda on your local computer, you can open JupyterLab to use it.
-  * Use other editors like Visual Studio Code, which will automatically install the Jupyter Notebook plugin
+  * If you use other editors on your local computer, such as Visual Studio Code, it will automatically install the JupyterNotebook plugin * for you to edit.
-  * Requires a local Python environment
+  * You need to install the Python environment on your local machine.
-* Using it in the cloud
+* Using it on the cloud:
-  * Can consider running it on Google Colab, by connecting from Google Drive
+  * You can consider running it on Google Colab by generating a connection from Google Drive.
+* Put the files you want to convert into the "convert_files/" folder, and then you can execute the program.

 ## Testing
 I tested a 40.42 second, 13.2 MB interview recording, with the following results: